Getting Down to Work

 Now that you have your various remote accounts set up and working, it's time to see how to actually work on assignments!

-Local Repository and VS Code Setup
+Local Repository and Visual Studio Code Setup

 Hay, wait!
 It's not local!
 It's on the remote server!